thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 ` app/models/question.rb@9c2ddc65:12

-Then, we simply remove the `score` method from each subclass.
+Then, we remove the `score` method from each subclass.

 You can see this change in full in the [example app](https://github.com/thoughtbot/ruby-science/commit/9c2ddc65e7248bab1f010d8a2c74c8f994a8b26d).